 Grocery stores have been venturing into the digital world for years now.
 It’s almost unthinkable to walk into a grocery store without a loyalty card these days.
 And during this pandemic, we’ve seen how online purchasing of groceries has stepped up and is going to be further refined.
 These two digital forays alone offer grocers a wealth of personal data to use.
 The question, then is, should they, and to what extent?

 To answer this, Deloitte Global and Ahold Delhaize embarked on a study of consumer attitudes toward personal data collection and usage.
 The results open a window into the striking opportunity grocers have when it comes to using personal data: 70% of respondents said they were willing to share their data with grocery stores, after hospitals and government institutions.
 That’s more than for non-grocery retailers, financial institutions, and digital and social media platforms.

 The beauty of data, though, is that it now enables grocers to tailor their digital products.
-Hyper-personalisation is rapidly becoming a reality.
+Hyper-personalization is rapidly becoming a reality.
 Retailers just need to figure out what matters to their customer.
 Health?
 Sustainability?
 Ethical sourcing?
 Convenience?
 Affordability?
-With hyper-personalisation, grocers can target any one of these.
+With hyper-personalization, grocers can target any one of these.